FRBNY-DSGE/DSGE.jl/docs/src/running_existing_model.md

 conditions, etc., see [Advanced Usage](@ref).

-By default, the `estimate` routine loads the dataset, reoptimizes the initial parameter vector, computes the Hessian at the mode, and conducts full posterior parameter sampling.
+By default, the `estimate` routine loads the dataset, reoptimizes the initial parameter vector, computes the Hessian at the mode, and conducts full posterior parameter sampling using Metropolis-Hastings.
 (The initial parameter vector used is specified in the model's constructor.)
 Further options for estimation are described in [Estimation](@ref estimation-step):